kunalkhetawat/recordskeeper-core/docs/source/contactus.rst

 Tell Us About Your Current Challenges
 -------------------------------------

-We thrive when coming up with innovative ideas but also understand that a smart concept should be supported with measurable results individuals.
+We thrive when coming up with innovative ideas but also understand that a smart concept should be supported with measurable results and individuals.

 Join us at the following: